osohq/oso/docs/getting-started/overview.rst

 .. todo::
     better wording for "in the form of a virtual machine"

-oso can read files with the ``.pol`` suffix, which are policy files written in Polar syntax.
+oso can read files with the ``.polar`` suffix, which are policy files written in Polar syntax.
 These are parsed and loaded into a *knowledge base*, which can be thought of an in-memory cache of the rules in the file.